 City Council Update

 The proposed Neighbourhood Area Structure Plan for Heritage Valley Neighbourhood 14 received first and second reading at the May 12, 2020 City Council Public Hearing (see items 3.19, 3.20, and 3.21).

-The City of Edmonton has received a draft plan for a new neighbourhood area structure plan, currently referred to as Heritage Valley Neighbourhood 14.
+The City of Edmonton has approved a plan for a new neighbourhood area structure plan, currently referred to as Heritage Valley Neighbourhood 14.
 This neighbourhood is located in southwest Edmonton, east of Heritage Valley Trail SW and south of Ellerslie Road.

 Neighbourhood Area Structure Plans (NASPs) describe the general pattern of development for new neighbourhoods.
 The policies of the NASP guide the next stages of development, including zoning, subdivision, infrastructure design and construction.

-The proposed Heritage Valley Neighbourhood 14 NASP outlines:
+The approved Heritage Valley Neighbourhood 14 NASP outlines: